hudwave/lets-make-lasagne/chapter-02-self-imposed-restrictions/chapter-02-self-imposed-restrictions.md

 # Lets make lasagne

-# A lesson in loose coupling: How to throw away the spaghetti code
+# How to throw away the spaghetti code

 ## Chapter 2: Self imposed coding restrictions and good practices